bmwiedemann/libinvm-cim/README.md

-#INTELNVMCIMLIBRARY
+#libinvm-cim

-Intel NVM CIM Library is a framework library supporting Intel NVM storage common information model (CIM) providers.
+libinvm-cim is a framework library supporting storage common information model (CIM) providers.

 GNU Make is used to build for Linux and Windows.
 As such we recommend mingw_w64 and msys be used to build in a windows